Reidforbus/booker/README.md

 This repo holds my student project for the University of Helsinki course Tietokannat ja web-ohjelmointi

-My plan is to create a appointment scheduling program where a business can provide services for their customers to book appointments for.
+I have created an appointment scheduling program where a business can provide services for their customers to book appointments for.
 The owner/admin is able to:
 - WIP Create different services with a custom description and duration
 - WIP Set time windows within which services can be booked